Yori-Mirano/elite-dangerous-route-widget/README.md

 ## How to use
 ### Launch the app
 #### From source
-Unzip the package where you want, and execute the file `elite-dangerous-route-widget.bat`.
+Unzip the package where you want, and execute the file `elite-dangerous-route-widget.exe`.

 #### From source
 In a terminal, at the root of the sources folder, type the following command: